What are Open Banking Payments?

 What Are Open Banking Payments?

-Think of it as the difference between writing a cheque (where money moves between banks through the card system acting as an intermediary) and handing over cash directly (where money moves straight from buyer to seller).
-Open banking cuts out the middlemen -- Visa, Mastercard, and the various processors and acquirers in the card payment chain -- and with them, a significant portion of the transaction costs.
+It's the difference between writing a cheque (money moves between banks via an intermediary) and handing over cash (money goes directly from buyer to seller).
+Open banking cuts out the middlemen — the card networks, processors, and acquirers — and with them, a significant chunk of the transaction cost.

 How Open Banking Payments Work

-Open banking payments are built on a framework of secure APIs that allow licensed third-party providers to access bank account information and initiate payments with the account holder's explicit consent.
-In the UK, this framework was established by the Competition and Markets Authority in 2018 and is regulated by the Financial Conduct Authority.
+Open banking sits on a framework of secure APIs that let licensed third-party providers see bank account information and initiate payments — always with the account holder's explicit consent.
+In the UK, the Competition and Markets Authority set the framework up in 2018, and it's regulated by the Financial Conduct Authority.

 The Payment Flow

-- The customer selects the open banking payment option at checkout or during a phone payment
+- They pick the open banking option at checkout or during a phone payment

-- They choose their bank from a list of supported banks
+- They choose their bank from a list of supported ones

-- They are redirected to their bank's authentication system -- usually their banking app -- where they review the payment details and authorise the transaction
+- They get redirected to their bank's authentication — usually the banking app — where they review the payment and authorise it

-- Once authorised, the bank transfers the funds directly to the merchant's account
+- Once authorised, the bank transfers the money directly to your account

-The entire process takes about the same time as making a card payment -- often less, since there is no need to type in a 16-digit card number, expiry date, and security code.
+The whole thing takes about the same time as a card payment — often less, because there's no 16-digit card number, expiry date, and security code to type in.

 Payment Initiation Service Providers (PISPs)

-The companies that facilitate open banking payments are known as Payment Initiation Service Providers, or PISPs.
-They are licensed and regulated by the Financial Conduct Authority in the UK and must meet strict security and data protection standards.
-The PISP acts as the bridge between the merchant and the customer's bank, handling the technical integration and ensuring the payment is processed securely.
+The companies that actually plumb the open banking payments together are called Payment Initiation Service Providers, or PISPs.
+They're FCA-licensed and have to meet strict security and data protection standards.
+The PISP is the bridge between you and the customer's bank — they handle the technical integration and make sure the payment goes through securely.

 Variable Recurring Payments

-One of the most exciting developments in open banking is variable recurring payments (VRPs).
-Unlike traditional direct debits, which are inflexible and slow to set up, VRPs allow merchants to collect recurring payments of varying amounts with the customer's pre-authorised consent.
-The customer sets maximum limits, and payments within those limits are processed automatically.
-This has significant implications for subscription businesses, utilities, and any business that collects regular payments.
+One of the more interesting developments is variable recurring payments (VRPs).
+Direct debits are slow to set up and inflexible.
+VRPs let you collect recurring payments of varying amounts with the customer's pre-authorised consent.
+The customer sets the maximum limits; payments within those limits go through automatically.
+For subscription businesses, utilities, and anyone collecting regular payments, this is a meaningful upgrade.

 Why Open Banking Payments Matter for Businesses